Virtual Assistant

 Click on + of the RFID reader created above.

-- ID (Number): if the player is equipped with a numeric keypad, enter the socket number.
+- ID (Number): if the reader is equipped with a numeric keyboard, put the number of the socket.

 , 2